King of Malaysia: Deputy king

-Official Birthday
+Official birthday

-The first Saturday of June, until 2015, was mandated by law as the Yang di-Pertuan Agong's official birthday.
+The first Saturday of June, until 2015, was mandated by law as the official birthday of the king.
 It is marked with various activities all over the nation and the celebrations in Kuala Lumpur are the highlights of the national festivities, with the celebrations of it from 2013 onwards lasting a whole week between two weekends.

 After the installation of Sultan Muhammad V as the Yang di-Pertuan Agong in 2017, the date for the official birthday was amended twice, first to the last Saturday of July, and then to September 9.
-This amendment was originally planned to take effect under the reign of Sultan Muhammad V until 2021, before his announcement to abdicate.
-In March 2020, it was announced that Yang di-Pertuan Agong's Birthday would be changed from the customary first Saturday of June (6 June) to the following Monday (8 June).
-From 2021, subsequent iterations of the Yang di-Pertuan Agong's birthday throughout Al-Sultan Abdullah's reign will fall on the first Monday of June instead.
+This amendment was originally planned to take effect under the reign of Sultan Muhammad V until 2021, before his announcement of abdication.
+In March 2020, it was announced that Yang di-Pertuan Agong's birthday would be changed from the customary first Saturday of June (6 June) to the following Monday (8 June).
+From 2021, subsequent iterations of the Yang di-Pertuan Agong's birthday throughout Sultan Abdullah's reign will fall on the first Monday of June instead.

+The King's Official Birthday is recognized by law as one of the official federal holidays of Malaysia.
+While it warrants government offices, including schools to be closed and banks and other offices would follow suit, most of it falls on Saturday which is the nation's common weekend day so no additional leave day will be given and premises would already be closed for the weekend.
+This was before the amendments made it a weekday holiday.